bergeramit/ShabgakEmbbededChallenge1/README.md

 If a == 3 then the cycles until save is: 150

 We can tell that this variable is a toggle so every time we see a record that is a ==3 or a == 2 we know the cycles-to-save counter.
-THe code apply this information and solved the challenge:
+The code apply this information and solved the challenge:

 # Psuedo Code
 - every record we calculate the time it took : (cycles_for_this_record) * 4